gervaisb/demos/README.md

         // ...
     }

 You can see that our aggregate is changed for JPA.
 But those are small changes that make the model more explict, a newcomer will understand the pattern by looking at the model.

 To make the exclusive link between the entity and his state class you can put both in the same source file, either as colocated or internal class.

+If you are interested by the second approach, there is an excellent article by Vytautas Žurauskas on medium : [Two layer repositories in Spring](https://www.vzurauskas.com/2019/04/07/two-layer-repositories-in-spring/)